Designer: Isamu Noguchi (American, Los Angeles, California 1904–1988 New York)

 Manufacturer: Ozeki & Co., Ltd.

 Medium: Mulberry bark paper, bamboo, wire

-H. 114 in.
-(289.6 cm), Diam.
+Dimensions: H. 9 ft.
+6 in. × Diam.
 18 7/8 in.
-(47.9 cm)
+(289.6 × 47.9 cm)

 Credit Line: Gift of Daniel Wolf, in memory of Diane R. Wolf, 1990

-In the early 1950s, Noguchi traveled to the Japanese town of Gifu.
-The mayor of the town requested the widely respected Noguchi to provide designs for lanterns in an effort to revive the dying lamp-making industry for which the town was traditionally known (the local craftsmen had been reduced to manufacturing cheap painted-silk party decorations).
-The name "Akari," which is Japanese for "light," indicates that Noguchi intended to create a luminous sculpture as much as a practical source of illumination, and underlines the close ties between art and design.
+The interlocking geometric shapes of this hanging lamp evoke traditional Japanese lanterns.
+In the early 1950s Noguchi traveled to the Japanese town of Gifu, whose mayor requested the widely respected American sculptor to help revive the dying lamp-making industry for which the town traditionally was known; its craftsmen had been reduced to providing cheap, painted-silk party decorations.
+The name Akari, which is Japanese for "light," suggests Noguchi's intention to create luminous sculptures that were also practical sources of illumination, underlining the close relationship between art and design.